mymai91/btoa_feature_assignment/README.md

 ### Contents

-We want to set permissions Creatable/Updatable/Readable/Destroyable dynamically to each roles for any features we want.
+We want to set permissions dynamically to each role for any `attributes`, `objects`, `classes`.
-Then through out our system we can easily check permissions by refering to their roles.
+Then through out our system we can easily check user's permissions by refering to their roles.

-there are many features in system and we are going to add more features, it requires:
+We have 4 permissions as Creatable/Updatable/Readable/Destroyable

+We have 4 roles
 - sysadmin/director by default has full permissions.
-- Manager by default Readable
+- Manager by default can only Readable
 - Staff by default has no permissions
-- can create new roles in settings page.
-- can choose Creatable/Updatable/Readable/Destroyable permissions for any `resources` (it can be 1 attribute of the models or it can be freely defined classes) to assign to roles in settings page.

-For example: I want to limit role `Manager` to only `readable` to `Email Page`, so I will go to setting page and remove other permissions for `Email Page` from that role.
-(Email Page is just random example, it can be any resources!)

-- Not only be able to assign permissions to features but also to each data field, for example Manager can only Readable Employee's email.

 ### requirements

-- Design the models, db tables to support those Contents.
-- No other gems
-- Please CLONE this repo, implement and create your OWN REPO FOR SUBMISSION, send us the link to your repo.
-DO NOT CREATE PULL REQUEST TO THIS REPO.
+We want you to solve these cases:

+1. Limit access of Manager to base allowances data:

+  Each employee has many base allowances, 1 base allowance includes these attributes base_salary, overtime_payment, bonus, transport.
+Manager can only see base_salary.

+ 2. Limit access of Manager to Survey:

+  Users are allowed to create survey freely, each survey has some questions.
+For example, SurveyA will have question1 and question2.
+Now that user want the Manager can only see the question1.

+3. Limit access of Manager to Setting page:

+  We have a setting page where includes various confidential settings, our users want to allow the Manager to have access to only some pages.
+For example, we have `employee pages`, `Credit card pages`, then Managers can only see `employee pages`.

 ### Bonus points
 - Doing proper error handling, adding unit tests, and commenting your code.
 - Add TODOs and FIXMEs in places where you cut a corner for expediency but know a production ready version would need refactoring, additional tests or handling of certain edge cases that you know or suspect to exist but don't handle yet.

 ### NOTE
-We prepared for you models: company, employee, role.
+- We prepared for you models: company, employee, role.
+- Please CLONE this repo, implement and create your OWN REPO FOR SUBMISSION, send us the link to your repo.
+DO NOT CREATE PULL REQUEST TO THIS REPO.